Handball: Norway beat South Korea to make final

 Questioned about their teamwork and commitment during a lacklustre group campaign, Norway responded in the most determined fashion as they dominated their Asian opponents in all facets of the game.

-Korea's Sim Haein scored the game's first goal but there was barely a whimper from the crowd, who erupted seconds later when Marit Frafjord hit back then added another from which point on it was one-way traffic.
+While Korea's Sim Haein scored the game's first goal to barely any crowd reaction, Marit Frafjord hit back immediately with two of her own and twice Olympic champions South Korea never got the lead back.

-World and European champions Norway buzzed around the court and Loke top-scored with eight goals to condemn twice Olympic champions South Korea, who they also beat four years ago in the semi-finals, to another bronze-medal scrap.
+Norway, who are also world and European champions, buzzed around the court and Loke top-scored with eight goals.

 "Earlier in the championship we were not running so much, but we're in really good shape and we are now running all the time.
 This is the way Norway plays so we have to do that," said Loke.